Sida's work in Democratic Republic of the Congo

 Peacebuilding and increased resilience

-Sida is helping to strengthen the rule of law, increase resilience through employment and bring power closer to the people.
-It has contributed to plans for disarmament, demobilisation, resettlement and reintegration, and social cohesion.
+Sida helps to strengthen the rule of law, increase resilience through employment and bring power closer to the people.
+Aid has contributed to plans for disarmament and demilitarisation, enabling people to return to their homes and reintegrate into society, and to increased social cohesion.

 Contributing to the global climate transition